easycss/image-colour-adjuster/README.md

-# image-colour-adjuster
+# Image Colour Adjuster
-A browser app for colour adjusting images using web technologies.
+## A browser app for colour adjusting images using web technologies.